Content

 So if you’re serious about stopping hair loss in its tracks, this combo is one of the best places to start.

-We offer a two-in-one topical finasteride & minoxidil spray and a Hair Power Pack with minoxidil, finasteride and some other hair-loving products.
+We offer a two-in-one topical finasteride & minoxidil spray and a Hair Power Pack with minoxidil, finasteride, and other hair-loving products.

 Looking for an easy thing to add to your routine?
 Specialized hair care products are worth considering.

-Depending on your hair type and needs, try:
+Depending on your hair type and needs, you can try:

 Our thickening shampoo with saw palmetto, a natural ingredient that boosts hair regrowth, according to research

-Our volumizing shampoo and conditioner to plumpen thin, flat hair
+Our volumizing shampoo and conditioner to plump up thin, flat hair

 Our dandruff detox shampoo with pyrithione zinc and salicylic acid to keep your scalp healthy and flake-free